diku-dk/futhark-book/modules.rst

 This declaration opens ``"module"`` in the current file, but does not propagate its contents to modules that in turn ``import`` the current file.
-If we wish to re-export names bound in another file, we would say::
+If we wished to re-export names from another file, we would say::

-  local open import "module"
+  open import "module"

 .. _module-types: